massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

     Deployment has begun...

-    Deployment successfully ended
+    Deployment successfully ended with operation id CyZxiMa53WyLYjKUYrfEYCyaEvXU5EdUamUhNyGmATrd7M9Tx

-    Retrieving deployed contract address...
+    Retrieving first event...

-    Contract address is :  A1PjpgXyXSBeiG1rbXCP4ybhVccYzpysDKYmkymXWd81idutaD9
+    Contract deploy at: A1PjpgXyXSBeiG1rbXCP4ybhVccYzpysDKYmkymXWd81idutaD9

 Interaction with the smart-contract
 -----------------------------------

 We will now interact with our sum smart-contract.

-To interact with a smart-contract, we need to write another smart-contract that will be executed.
+To interact with a smart-contract, we can write another smart-contract that will be executed, or use the `CallSC` function.

-Create the file `run.ts` in the `assembly` directory:
+In our example, we will create the file `run.ts` in the `assembly` directory.

 .. code-block:: typescript